 We’ve been using these three online grocery delivery services for years and are pleased with them.
 We do shop around for best prices some, but when you compare it to driving to the store, shopping, and driving back, we definitely save a considerable amount of time by buying our groceries this way.

 And, since these services do not charge extra per item, our total cost for groceries per year is about the same.
-The only extra cost for us is the cost of their membership fees, which is a couple hundred dollars for all of them.
+The only extra cost for us is the cost of membership fees, which is a couple hundred dollars for all of them.
 If you prefer, though, you can pay a delivery fee instead of paying for a membership fee.

 Bonus Tip: Plan Ahead, Way Ahead